tom-mi/iBrew/README.md

  * v0.1 White Tealeaf Edition
  * v0.2 Tea Noire Sweet
  * v0.3 Kettle Rattle
+ * v0.4 Brewing on the 7th day (web interface)

 #### Upcoming
- * Better error handling
+ * Better error handling (sometimes it does not quit, and the exceptions are not handled :-)
- * Todo: Brew, heat, formula arguments
+ * Brew, heat, formula arguments (I have to figure out what is what, one cup at a time...)
- * Todo: Time arguments
+ * Time arguments (have not figured that out)
- * Auto-reconnect
+ * Auto-reconnect (pretty important)
- * v0.4 Missing Coffee Smarter codes
- * web interface & rest api
+ * Web interface & rest api (rest almost finished, web interface still have to create some pages) and introduce webroot & api key...
  * History message is not finished
+ * Fahrenheid not finished, please to not use.
+ * v0.5 Missing Coffee Smarter codes (!)

+ iBrew v0.5: Dumb Dump Limited Collector Edition (numbered, signed by author)

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>